bgd-labs/aave-address-book/README.md

 ### Adding a new Pool

-To list a new pool in the address book, you simply need to add a new pool in the [pools config](./scripts/config.ts) and run `yarn generate`.
+To list a new pool in the address book, you simply need to add a new pool in the [pools config](./scripts/config.ts) and run `yarn start`.

 ### Adding new Addresses